-As a member of the Finance Committee, Senator Casey has made it his top priority to create Pennsylvania jobs and grow the U.S. economy.
-Senator Casey has introduced legislation to make it easier for small businesses to plan for capital investments that are vital to job creation and voted to provide billions for tax cuts to encourage businesses to hire workers.
-He has continuously fought against unfair trade policies that put American manufacturing at a disadvantage.
+Senator Casey has also worked to eliminate policies that rig the system against American workers.
+He has continuously fought against unfair trade policies that force American workers to compete on a playing field that is not level.
 He has pushed for the U.S. government to take stronger action against China in response to the undervaluing of its currency and other policies that result in American job loss.
-He also voted for legislation to eliminate tax incentives corporations receive to send U.S. jobs overseas.
+He also voted for legislation to eliminate tax policies that make it easier for companies to send U.S. jobs overseas.

 In eight years as Pennsylvania Auditor General and two years as State Treasurer, Bob Casey compiled a record that focused on making government more accountable and responsive to the needs of Pennsylvanians.
 He has been a fiscal watchdog who made nursing homes safer, child care more affordable and government more accountable.
 He led the fight to reform Megan's Law to better protect Pennsylvania children and communities.

+Senator Casey serves on four Senate committees: Finance; Health, Education, Labor and Pensions; Agriculture, Nutrition, and Forestry; and the Special Committee on Aging.
 Born and raised in Scranton, Pennsylvania, Bob Casey graduated from The College of the Holy Cross in 1982 and spent the following year teaching fifth grade and coaching eighth grade basketball in inner city Philadelphia for the Jesuit Volunteer Corps.
 He received his law degree from Catholic University in 1988 and entered the practice of law in Scranton.

 Casey and his wife, Terese, were married in 1985 and live in Scranton.
 They have four daughters: Elyse, Caroline, Julia and Marena.